 - Language proficiency test results that meet the National Association of Pharmacy Regulatory Authorities (NAPRA) Language Proficiency Requirements for Licensure as a Pharmacy Technician in Canada, further information can be found on their website at: http://napra.ca/sites/default/files/2017-08/Language_Proficiency_Requirements_for_Licensure_PharmTech_Nov2009_Final.pdf ; or

-- Graduation from high school in Canada with four consecutive, first language English courses or credits; or
+- Graduation from high school in Canada with three consecutive, first language English courses or credits; or

 - An undergraduate degree from a university in Canada, whose instruction was provided in English